November 14, 2022

-Listening to podcasts for freelancers while walking my dog and son, or running errands and driving helps me feel productive, and I try to pick up some interview tips from the freelance podcast hosts.
+Listening to podcasts for freelancers while walking my dog, or running errands and driving helps me feel productive, and I try to pick up some interview tips from the freelance podcast hosts.
 Sometimes I’ll even discover new freelance writing websites for freelancers to check out.

 In fact, I’ve been lucky enough to be the freelance expert being interviewed on a few podcasts for freelancers as well.
 It’s so much fun.
 If you’d like to learn more about how I got started with freelance writing and hear some of my best freelance writing tips for success, listen to the podcasts for freelancers where I was interviewed as a guest or contributed tips, including: